Sensory/social skills: 2 to 12 years

 - See themselves as individuals, while also spending time and energy on peer relationships

-Information provided by Sallie Tidman, OT/L, Director of Therapy Services, and Melanie Koch, Occupational Therapist.
+Information provided by Sallie Tidman, OT/L, Director of Therapy Services, Melanie Koch, Occupational Therapist, and Sarah Phillips, Occupational Therapist.